luau-lang/luau/rfcs/records.md

 Instead of using explicit record types, we can make the VM recognize shapes of objects automatically, just like JavaScript implementations do.
 This requires a substantial amount of complicated machinery and heuristics, and likely can't be as efficient as records in the long run, but it can result in close efficiency without any changes to existing programs.
-This, however, doesn't make type safety any easier.
+This, however, leaves the problem of establishing complex relationships between object shape and method on the type level which requires heuristics with table-based OOP.

 Instead of using record types that have minimal featureset, we could implement classes that have a more feature-rich OOP semantics, with inheritance, first class properties, and access control.
 This would better map to other high level languages like TypeScript/Python, but would make the language and runtime more complicated.